RedSnapper/Natural/README.md

 The easiest way to see how they differ is to examine the following image

 ![Gaps in XML](gaps.gif)

+###Adding in jdoc points.
+The normal jdoc element uses a 'jdoc' namespace prefix, which is disallowed by html5.
+Although Natural supports it, one can also use any element with the following (html5-savvy) attributes.
+For example,

+`<ul data-jdoc="modules" data-name="header" style="none" ><li>placeholder</li></div>`

+The entire element (and it's contents) will be replaced by the relevant module or jdoc component.
+This can help with the design process, as a placeholder block can be left in place by the designer without affecting the actual resulting site.

 ###Natural Modules.
 The Natural module is made up of two textareas - the Control component, and the View component.
 It works just as above, with $nv pointing to the view component.